Judd Lander: Work as a musician

-Whilst at Motown Lander was called to a session at Red Bus Studios in London to lay down a harmonica part with a then relatively unknown band called Culture Club which led him to create the now-famous harmonica lead on their No 1 – million seller "Karma Chameleon" and on "Church of the Poison Mind".
+Whilst at Motown, Lander was called to a session at Red Bus Studios in London to lay down a harmonica part with a then relatively unknown band called Culture Club which led him to create the now-famous harmonica lead on their No 1 – million seller "Karma Chameleon" and on "Church of the Poison Mind".
 Following the release came a glut of TV and Wembley Stadium appearances.
 Around this period Lander was invited to join Paul McCartney on stage at The Odeon Hammersmith for a charity concert, and has since worked with Paul on his Flowers in the Dirt.

-As a musician Lander is credited with performances on over 2000 recording sessions.
+As a musician, Lander is credited with performances on over 2000 recording sessions.
 He is noted for his work with artists such as The Beach Boys, Nazareth, The Proclaimers, Kirsty MacColl, Prefab Sprout, Maxi Priest, Madness, The The, Tina Turner, Mike Oldfield, The Communards, Richard Ashcroft, Annie Lennox.
 In addition, he has an entry in Who's Who in the Music Industry and has received one of the highest musical accolades – the Gold Award from BASCA, the British Academy of Songwriters, Composers and Authors, held at London's Savoy hotel.
 This coveted award celebrates the achievements of a group of people who have made an outstanding contribution to Britain's music industry.
 Lander was also involved in the biggest event in the UK music calendar – The BRIT AWARDS.
 Lander had worked on this show for the past 22 years as floor cam director.

 Work in television

 Lander moved into the world of television as a puppeteer on BBC's Saturday Superstore children's show for a period of five years, then as an associated producer on The St Lucia Jazz Festival – shot in the Caribbean.
 His on-screen credits can also be seen in Resting Rough an odd but amusing short film about a flea ridden mattress, which featured Pierce Brosnan – Judd composed arranged and produced the film's music.
 He also contributed to quite a few BBC drama episodes and headed the position as Director of promotions with London Records.
 His Chrysalis Records appointment saw him deliver the No. 1 hit "The One and Only" with Chesney Hawkes.
 Other shows include – Top of the Pops, The Tube, The Old Grey Whistle Test and Later... with Jools Holland.

-He then went onto become A&R/label Director at Warner Music Group, a division within media giants Warner Bros. delivering them a No. 2 and No. 3 chart singles.
-Over the past 10 years he has successfully returned to his PR roots – and with his indisputable wealth of media contacts he has already helped a host of international artists obtaining major TV media coverage – featuring artists such as LeAnn Rimes.
+He then became A&R/ Label Director at Warner Music Group, a division of Warner Bros.
+In this role, Warner Music Group enjoyed No. 2 and No. 3 chart singles.
+In recent years, he has returned to his roots in public relations.